facuxfdz/facuxfdz/README.md

 - 💻⚙️ I'm a software developer at Technisys, focusing on DevOps culture and best practices.

-- 🚀 I enjoy automating processes and deploying infrastructure.
-Experience working with Terraform, Kubernetes, CI/CD workflows and more 🧪.
+- 🚀 I enjoy automating processes, deploying infrastructure, and assuring the reliability of systems.
+I take pride in ensuring that systems are robust, dependable, and deliver value to users.
+My experience includes working with Terraform, Kubernetes, CI/CD workflows, and more 🧪.

 - 🌱 I'm always looking to learn and grow, and am excited to be a part of the open-source community.